 4.3.
 Record the oximeter reading on the vital sign flow sheet.

 5. Pain.
-This is considered the sixth vital sign, but is subjective and difficult to measure.
-Most institutions abide by the policy that pain is what the patient says it is.
-However, there is no objective way to measure from patient to patient.
-Most often, a numeric scale (1-10, 10 being the worst pain imaginable) is utilized in patients unable to understand or communicate appropriately.
-In non-verbal patients, children, or those who do not speak English, severity of pain is assessed by using the visual Wong-Baker FACES scale.
+In most instances , a numeric scale (1-10, 10 being the worst pain imaginable) is utilized to estimate presence and the level of pain.In non-verbal patients, children, or those who do not speak English, severity of pain is assessed by using the visual Wong-Baker FACES scale.
 Always remember to reassess pain after any intervention taken.

 5.1.
 Ask the patient if they are having pain.